MariusDoe/github-gfm-playground/README.md

 > Cite n°3

-# How multiple quote/cite separated by 1 blank line and forced BR behave
+# How multiple quote/cite separated by 1 blank line and forced BR on cite behave

 > Cite n°1